gnarmis/elm-bug-demonstration/README.md

-# How to reproduce bug
+# How to reproduce the bug

+## CI

+Just go to https://gitlab.com/gnarmis/elm-bug-demonstration/pipelines -- see the most recent failed pipeline.

+## Manual

 1. Install Docker